aame1/the-music-lab/development-strategy.md

 I added a small introduction with the purpose of the website by using a separate section.<br>
 I also added a <div> tag which I might delete because it may not affect the overall looks and feels of the page.

+### CSS

+Added height and padding-bottom so that the section below is "glued" together with the first section.
+Other styles added for the looks and feels.

 ## Finishing Touches